Flights to China

 Flights from Macao to China

 From Macao you can fly non-stop from Macau Airport, and visit any of the 25 destinations in China.
-In total there are 25 direct routes from Macao, operated by 11 different airlines — including 2 low-cost carriers (Juneyao Airlines and Spring Airlines).
+In total there are 25 direct routes from Macao, operated by 10 different airlines — including Spring Airlines, which is usually the most budget-friendly.

 Flights from Indonesia to China

-From Indonesia you can fly non-stop from 4 airports, and arrive at 16 different destinations in China.
-In total there are 27 direct routes from Indonesia, operated by 13 different airlines — including 2 low-cost carriers (Lion Air and Juneyao Airlines).
+From Indonesia you can fly non-stop from 4 airports, and arrive at 14 different destinations in China.
+In total there are 23 direct routes from Indonesia, operated by 14 different airlines — including 3 low-cost carriers.

 Indonesia to China with a stopover

-If you consider a stopover, then there are more airports available: 57 airports in Indonesia offer flights to 51 destinations in China that require just one stop:
+There are more departure airports available if you consider a stopover: 58 airports in Indonesia offer flights to 51 destinations in China with a single stop:

 Flights from Cambodia to China